-Join us for this special three-day retreat-style training!
-You’ll develop skills for engaging even the most resistant teens, explore dozens of field-tested strategies for improving treatment outcomes, and more—while earning 21 continuing education units (including 4CEUs that are ethics-specific) and Cascadia Training’s new Teen Counseling Specialist certificate.
+Join us for this special two-day training, where you’ll develop skills to engage even the most resistant teens, facilitate transformative change, and explore dozens of strategies for improving treatment outcomes—all while earning 14 continuing education units!

 DAY ONE: REFRAMING RESISTANCE

 If teens aren’t resistant, then why don’t they engage?
-On Day One, we’ll explore this question from three useful perspectives.
+We’ll start Day One, by exploring this question from three helpful perspectives:

-An Attachment Lens.
+An Attachment Frame.
 Attachment styles impact every therapeutic interaction.
-That’s why we’ll spend time identifying ways attachment shows up in sessions, strategies for navigating insecure attachment styles in teens, and how our attachment styles matter, too.
+That’s why we’ll spend time identifying ways attachment shows up in sessions, strategies for navigating insecure attachment styles in teen clients, and how our attachment styles matter, too.

-A Trauma Lens.
-We’ll deepen our understanding of trauma, including common impacts of untreated trauma exposure, the differences between trauma-informed and trauma-specific therapy, and the four active ingredients of all good trauma therapy.
+A Trauma Frame.
+We’ll deepen our understanding of trauma, including common impacts of untreated trauma exposure, the differences between trauma-informed and trauma-specific approaches, and the four active ingredients of all good trauma therapy.

 An amazing teen counselor has developmentally appropriate clinical skills for cultivating rapport, facilitating change, and challenging stuckness.
 On Day Two, we’ll build those skills.

 Cultivate Rapport.
 Building therapeutic alliance can seem daunting to many clinicians, especially when meeting with teens.
 However, studies show effective alliances are essential for engagement, retention, and positive outcomes.
-With that in mind, we’ll explore practical skills for increasing our trustworthiness, creating connectedness, and embodying empathy.
-We’ll also explore the role of self-disclosure, strategies for engaging teens with insecure attachment styles, and more.
+That’s why we’ll explore practical skills for increasing our trustworthiness, creating connectedness, and embodying empathy.
+Along the way, we’ll consider the role of self-disclosure, strategies for engaging teens with insecure attachment styles, and more.

 Facilitate Change.
 Reluctant teens rarely want to make changes.
 Our goal is to help them find their own motivation to consider change and start moving forward.
 With this in mind, we’ll explore ideas from Motivational Interviewing and the Stages of Change model—two evidence-based approaches for facilitating meaningful change.
-Then we’ll examine stage-specific interventions, strategies for integrating change-talk into sessions, and practical ideas for resolving ambivalence.
+We’ll also explore stage-specific interventions, strategies for integrating change-talk into sessions, and practical ideas for resolving ambivalence.

 Attendees can expect to:

-- Identify relevant developmental considerations and attachment-related challenges when working with teen clients.
+- Identify relevant developmental considerations when working with teen clients.

-- Develop practical clinical skills for cultivating therapeutic rapport, demonstrating trustworthiness, embodying true empathy, overcoming ambivalence, and addressing client stuckness.
+- Develop practical clinical skills for cultivating therapeutic rapport, demonstrating trustworthiness, and embodying true empathy.

 - Reflect on the role of “you-the-therapist” in creating transformative clinical interactions.